karmaniverous/karmanivero.us/collections/_posts/2025-02-28-anatomy-of-a-nextjs-application.md

 This is also the EXACT place where many teams sacrifice code quality for fast-but-sloppy execution that generates a pile of tech debt.
 It is NEVER a good trade.

-The Component Layer should be articulated within the context of a themable component library that provides the necessary design framework and development tooling.
+The Component Layer should be articulated within the context of a themeable component library that provides the necessary design framework and development tooling.
 I like [DaisyUI](https://daisyui.com/) and [Tailwind CSS](https://tailwindcss.com/).

 ### Design Layer